jackiewoodall/twb/the_way_beyond.md

 <div class="paragraph">

-In terms of our “levels of being” **(Chapter 3)**, we need to resolve issues at the biological level before we can optimally work on the behavioral level.
+In terms of our “[levels of being](#levels_of_being)”, we need to resolve issues at the biological level before we can optimally work on the behavioral level.
 We need to deal with nutrition, exercise, breathing, and drugs to purify, strengthen, and come into greater harmony with the temple of the body.
 Similarly, we must deal with issues at the behavioral level before we can work optimally at the personal level—including psychological concerns related to thoughts, emotions, interpersonal interactions, and personal skills.
 We must confront practical issues, such as those related to vocation and social problems.